Revisiting Natural Gradient for Deep Networks: Benchmark

 \section{Benchmark}

 We carry out a benchmark on the Curves dataset, using the 6 layer deep auto-encoder from \citet{Martens10}.
 The dataset is small, has only 20K training examples of 784 dimensions each.
-All methods except SGD use the truncated Newton pipeline The benchmark is run on a GTX 580 Nvidia card, using Theano~\citep{bergstra+al:2010-scipy-short} for cuda kernels.
+All methods except SGD use the truncated Newton pipeline.
+The benchmark is run on a GTX 580 Nvidia card, using Theano~\citep{bergstra+al:2010-scipy-short} for cuda kernels.
 Fig. \ref{fig:benchmark} contains the results.
 See supplementary materials for details.

-For natural gradient we present two runs, one in which we force the model to use small minibatches of 1000 examples, and one in which we use minibatches with around 5000 examples.
-In both cases all other hyper-parameters were tuned using a grid-search for improving convergence.
-We use a warm start for linear conjugate gradient in all cases, where the previous solution is first scaled down by multiplying by 0.6.
-The learning rate is fixed at 0.3 for the model using a minibatch size of 1000 and a line search was used when the minibatch size is 5000.
-For natural conjugate gradient we use {\tt scipy.optimize.fmin\_cobyla} to solve the two dimensional line search and the metric was computed over 5000 examples.
-We also forcefully reset natural conjugate gradient every 30 steps, by forcing it to use only the natural direction.
-For SGD we used a minibatch of 100 examples.
-More details about hyper-parameters are provided in the supplementary materials.
+For natural gradient we present two runs, one in which we force the model to use small minibatches of 5000 examples, and one in which we run in batch mode.
+In both cases all other hyper-parameters were manually tuned.
+The learning rate is fixed at $1.0$ for the model using a minibatch size of 5000 and a line search was used when running in batch mode.
+For natural conjugate gradient we use {\tt scipy.optimize.fmin\_cobyla} to solve the two dimensional line search.
+This corresponds to the new algorithm introduced in section \ref{sec:nncg}.
+We additionally run the same algorithm, where we rely on the Polak-Riebiere formula for computing the new direction and use standard line search for the learning rate.
+This corresponds to our implementation of the algorithm proposed in \citet{GonzalezD06}, where instead of a diagonal approximation of the metric we reply on a truncated Newton approach.
+In both cases we run in full batch mode.
+For SGD we used a minibatch of 100 examples and a learning rate of $0.01$.
 Note that our implementation of natural gradient does not directly matches James Martens' Hessian Free as there are components of the algorithm that we do not use like backtracking and preconditioning.

-The first observation that we can make is that natural gradient can run reliably with small minibatches, as long as the gradient and the metric are computed on different samples and the learning rate used is sufficiently small to account for the noise on the natural direction.
-This can be seen from comparing the two runs of natural gradient descent.
+The first observation that we can make is that natural gradient descent can run reliably with smaller minibatches, as long as the gradient and the metric are computed on different samples and the learning rate used is sufficiently small to account for the noise on the natural direction (or the damping coefficient is sufficiently large).
+This can be seen from comparing the two runs of natural gradient descent descent.
 Our result is in the spirit of the work of \cite{Kiros}, though the exact approach of dealing with small minibatches is slightly different.